mr-south-guo/highlight-paste/README.md

 ### Why do you create this while some code editors, such as VSCode, can already do similar thing?

+**Short version**:

-**Story version**: I frequently work with many editors, and I want a solution not relying on certain feature of a certain editor.
+I frequently work with many editors, and I want a solution not relying on certain feature of a certain editor.

 **Long version**:

 1. While VSCode and some other editors, such as Notepad++, provide "copy as HTML or RTF" feature, but many other great editors do not (yet).
 Yes, I can use VSCode or Notepad++ as bridges (which I did for a long time), but I'm tired of it and **it really ought to be as simple as pressing one hotkey**.
 2. In VSCode etc., you can not easily control what the code looks.
 For example, I like to work with black background in VSCode, but I don't want to paste my code into my document in black background.
 And sometimes I also want some extra pretty options such as line numbers, which is not possible yet.
-3. Even with editors that supports "copy as HTML or RTF", they have different ways of syntax-highlighting.
+3. Even with editors that supports "copy as HTML/RTF", they have different ways of syntax-highlighting.
 Using a standalone syntax-highlighting tool, allows me to get an unified look no matter where I copied the source code from.

 ### Why don't you test on Microsoft Office (offline)?